top of page

 Self-disseminating vaccines

 Most wildlife vaccination is done via a bait-style vaccination, however, recent advancements in vaccine technology have given rise to self-disseminating vaccines.
 These are vaccines capable of spreading to additional individuals beyond the initially vaccinated individuals.
 There are two main types of of self-disseminating vaccines, transmissible and transferable.
 Transmissible vaccines can spread similar to how a pathogen can.
 Transferable vaccines rely on the grooming behaviors of animals and spread via a vaccine-laced gel that is put on the back of an animal where it is groomed off and ingested by other individuals in the population.
-These types of vaccine raise the question, Does timing still matter for these types of vaccines?
-When is the best time to introduce these vaccines in populations with distinct breeding seasons?
-This work will be available on BioRxiv soon.
+To ensure the success of these vaccines we need to take in to account the population ecology of the reservoir species to know when and how best to distribute these types of vaccines.
+In this work we we aim to answer when is the best time to introduce these vaccines in populations with distinct breeding seasons, what characteristics of the vaccines determine success, and for what animals would self-disseminating vaccines be most successful.
+This work will be available soon to read more.

 CONTACT ME